awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-v2-to-v3.md

 ## Inclusive language<a name="inclusive_language"></a>

 AWS ParallelCluster 3 uses the words "head node" in places where "master" was used in AWS ParallelCluster 2\.
 This includes the following:
 + Variable exported in the AWS Batch job environment changed: from `MASTER_IP` to `PCLUSTER_HEAD_NODE_IP`\.
-+  All AWS CloudFormation outputs changed from `Master*` to `HeadNode*`
++ All AWS CloudFormation outputs changed from `Master*` to `HeadNode*`\.
 + All NodeType and tags changed from `Master` to `HeadNode`\.

 ## Scheduler Support<a name="scheduler_support"></a>

 AWS ParallelCluster 3\.x doesn't support Son of Grid Engine \(SGE\) and Torque schedulers\.

 The AWS Batch commands `awsbhosts`, `awsbkill`, `awsbout`, `awsbqueues`, `awsbstat`, and `awsbsub` are distributed as a separate `aws-parallelcluster-awsbatch-cli` PyPI package\.
 This package is installed by AWS ParallelCluster on the head node\.
 You can still use these AWS Batch commands from the cluster's head node\.
 However, if you wish to use AWS Batch commands from a location other than the head node, you must first install the `aws-parallelcluster-awsbatch-cli` PyPI package\.

 ## AWS ParallelCluster CLI<a name="parallelcluster_cli"></a>

 The AWS ParallelCluster command line interface \(CLI\) has been changed\.
 The new syntax is described in [AWS ParallelCluster CLI commands](commands-v3.md)\.
 The output format for the CLI is a [JSON](https://json.org/) string\.

  **Configuring a new cluster**

 The `pcluster configure` command includes different parameters in AWS ParallelCluster 3 as compared to AWS ParallelCluster 2\.
 For more information, see [`pcluster configure`](pcluster.configure-v3.md)\.

 Note also that the configuration file syntax has changed from AWS ParallelCluster 2\.
 For a full reference of the cluster configuration settings, see [Cluster configuration file](cluster-configuration-file-v3.md)\.

  **Creating a new cluster**

 AWS ParallelCluster 2's `pcluster create` command has been replaced by the [`pcluster create-cluster`](pcluster.create-cluster-v3.md) command\.

 Note the default behavior in AWS ParallelCluster 2\.x, without the `-nw` option, is to wait on cluster creation events, while AWS ParallelCluster 3\.x command returns immediately\.
-The progress of the cluster creation can be monitored using [`pcluster describe-cluster`](pcluster.describe-cluster-v3.md)
+The progress of the cluster creation can be monitored using [`pcluster describe-cluster`](pcluster.describe-cluster-v3.md)\.

 An AWS ParallelCluster 3 configuration file contains a single cluster definition, so the `-t` parameter is no more needed\.

 The following is an example configuration file\.

 ```
 # AWS ParallelCluster v2